 Understand and Overcome Dependency and Underfunctionning

-If you're constantly asking yourself "why can't I get things done?" or notice you wait for others to take the lead, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why can't I get things done?" or noticing you wait for others to take the lead?

 Underfunctioning doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 What is Underfunctioning and Dependency?

-Underfunctioning / Dependency is a protective pattern where responsibility, initiative, or decision-making is unconsciously offloaded onto others.
+Underfunctioning / Dependency is a cognitive and behavorial pattern where you unconsciously offload responsibility, initiative, or decision-making is onto others.
 You may wait to be guided, reassured, or supported before acting, and feel overwhelmed or paralyzed when expected to manage things alone.

 When this pattern is active, autonomy can feel heavy rather than empowering.
 You may doubt your capacity, avoid taking the lead, or rely on others to structure, decide, or carry emotional or practical weight.
 On the surface, this can look like flexibility or trust.
 Underneath, it is often driven by fear of failure or collapse.